Carbon-Farm-Network/Requirements-Doc/Offers.md

 # Offers

 For now, this will be pretty much offers from the farmers, but eventually could include all roles.
-When possible, they will want a page where the farmers (and others eventually) can enter their own agent information, and their own offers to the network.
+When it becomes possible, they will want a page where the farmers (and others eventually) can enter their own agent information, and their own offers to the network.
+At some point (not needed for this phase), they will need a page for designers to enter their needs.

 Getting ResourceSpecification done is somewhat a predescessor, although we could just use graphiql to load a few in if needed.